satya-ajayy/Redis-Cache/README.md

 # Redis-Cache
 This repository demonstrates the implementation of caching using Redis in Golang microservices.
-Caching is crucial for optimizing performance, reducing database load, and improving response times in distributed systems.
+Caching is crucial for optimizing performance, reducing database load, and improving response times.